 - Space Gyro moves in all three planes and is stabilized to a fixed point in space.
 You will apparently see this gyro move due to the Earths rotation while in fact its not moving at all, space wise.

 These gyro instruments are delicate pieces of equipment and will need proper care and handling by maintaining the vacuum system to very high standards.
-Only then can they be relied upon in actual instrument conditions by the pilot where basic seat of the pants flying often fails.
+Only then can they be relied upon in actual instrument conditions by the pilot where basic seat of the pants flying often fails and the results can be disastrous.